vs65497/nwn/README.md

 ### **Discussion** ([_read more_](https://github.com/vs65497/nwn?tab=readme-ov-file#4-discussion))

-  * Conductance rises due to input PWM and remains elevated after disabling input signal, suggesting formation and retention of conductive paths.
+  * The output conductance rises due to input PWM and remains elevated after disabling input signal, suggesting formation and retention of conductive paths.
-  * Early wire junctions ("neurodes") respond almost instantaneously to input signals, indicating low latency and rapid bridge formation.
+  * The output conductance may be in discrete steps due to the amount of neurodes in the network or a lack of implementation of quantum conductance.
-  * Low amount of samples per time (low-resolution) became a bottleneck: bridge dynamics occurred faster than my simulation timestep.
+  * The direction of currents in wires would be better determined by using a measurement of per length resistivity.

 <br><br>